Nick and Lexis

 Children and Dogs

 There is a $300 adoption donation for each dog.
-They will be located in Bothwell, Ontario, at the end of February.
+They are located in Bothwell, Ontario.

 If you are interested in Nick or Lexis, please fill out an adoption application.